 One of the oldest European cuisines, Armenian dishes have evolved to suit modern tastes.
 These dishes make use of many spices and herbs and have influences from cultures from all over the world.
 Bread, also known as lavash, forms an essential part of Armenian cuisine.
 Some must-try dishes are ghapama and khash.
 If you’re planning on renting a car and gliding through the glories of Armenia, it would be advisable to install a roof rack basket.
 It would ensure the safety of your luggage combined with a comfortable journey.

 Armenia is sure to amaze you with its beauty, diversity and rich cultural heritage.
 The local people greet visitors warmly and are eager to talk about their traditions.
-The Armenian people are the only community in the world who have a god of hospitality named Venator.
+The Armenian people are the only community in the world that have a god of hospitality named Venator.
 You can explore this small nation’s history through its years of carefully preserved arts, traditions, museums and festivals.

 Published May 05, 2020